 2. Minority Report (2002)

 One of the first blockbusters of the 21st century is also one of the best cyberpunk movies.
-Inspired by the Philip K. Dick short story and brought to life by Steve Spielberg and Tom Cruise, how could it NOT be?
+Inspired by the Philip K. Dick short story and brought to life by Steven Spielberg and Tom Cruise, how could it NOT be?

 Like a classic noir tale, the film is about a person of integrity who is forced to go on the run to clear his name.
 John Anderton (Cruise) has been accused of a crime he didn’t commit — yet.
 But a precognitive vision says he will.
 That premise is enhanced with cyberpunk production design, but retains its philosophical core about the nature of free will: is Anderton destined to commit this crime, or can he change his fate?

-Minority Report navigates the pitfalls of hard sci fi by grounding itself in a naturally-evolved future.
-In crafting the tech noir setting, Spielberg recruited a think tank of futurists to give the 2054 Washington D.C. a realistic look and feel.
+Minority Report navigates the pitfalls of hard sci-fi by grounding itself in a naturally-evolved future.
+In crafting the tech-noir setting, Spielberg recruited a think tank of futurists to give the 2054 Washington D.C. a realistic look and feel.

 It even got some of its predictions right.
 Check out the impact that Spielberg’s vision had on modern tech in the video below:

 Despite Anderton’s bleak situation, and converse to Blade Runner’s vision, Minority Report is the “Good Timeline” of cyberpunk movies.
-Sure, it’s a late-stage capitalist nightmare… but at this point, that’s a best case scenario!
+Sure, it’s a late-stage capitalist nightmare… but at this point, that’s a best-case scenario!
 Here’s to the next thirty years!